Theoretical Design of Effective Multilayer Optical Coatings Using Oxyhydride Thin Films: Results and discussion

-The right side of Figure~\ref{fig:Comb_elect_alpha} presents the comparison how the different structural modifications of the bulk \ce{YHO} determine the various features of optical absorption.
-It is interesting to note the particular feature which is common for all \ce{YHO} phases: the growth of absorption spectra ($\alpha({\omega})$) is markedly limited.
-This is a direct consequence of the strong Coulomb repulsion between valence shells of different anions.
-Near the top of VB this repulsion creates a flat region of low DOS intensity with such a devastating effect on performance of the electron transitions.
-The growth of absorption becomes significant beginning from the photon energies of $5.5$ eV and higher, i.e. when the transitions between the $2p$ oxygen and $4d$ yttrium electronic states attempt to be dominant.

-Based on Figure~\ref{fig:Comb_optics}, one observes how the peculiarities of the interband electronic transitions are translated into the optical properties of oxyhydrides with low- and high-oxygen amount.
-The main difference is the blueshift of the photon absorption edge into the UV region observed for all the phases of the \ce{YHO} system.
-We have already highlighted this effect in Figure~\ref{fig:Comb_elect_alpha}; the effect is caused by the change of~the~band gap energy as the oxygen content grows larger (Table~\ref{tab:eps}).
-Accordingly, as can be seen from Figure~\ref{fig:Comb_optics}, the other optical characteristics are also subjected to blueshifting.
-Moreover, comparison shows that in the spectral region relating to visible light the bulk \ce{Y4H10O} exhibits a larger refractive index than that of any phase of \ce{YHO}.
-The result that the frequency-dependent profiles of reflectance $R$ and transmittance $T$ spectra of both yttrium oxihydrides differ from each other is interesting from a practical point of view.
-This is due to the fact of structural versatility of oxihydrides~\cite{Pishtshev2019}.
-That is, there occurs a wide range of possibilities and perspectives to elaborate a common-design-sharing prototype of layered-composite optical system accommodating various phases and compositions of oxihydrides.
-For illustration of one of capabilities of such approach we performed simulations of optical responses of a two-layer system which was represented as a layered-composite model combining \ce{Y4H10O} and \ce{YHO} thin films.
-The calculated transmission spectrum is shown in Figure~\ref{fig:model}.
-For comparison we also presented experimentally-measured transmission spectra for a yttrium oxyhydride film that was synthesized as a heterogeneous sample~\cite{baba2020}.
-To achieve the maximally accurate compliance of simulation data with experiment, a structured model comprised $11\%$ of \ce{Y4H10O} and $89\%$ of \ce{YHO} was chosen for the spatial distribution of individual thin-film components.
+Figure~\ref{fig:Comb_optics} analysis helps to understand what opportunities for optical coating design can be realized with yttrium oxyhydrides.
+First, we can see how the features of interband electronic transitions are reflected in the optical properties of oxyhydrides with low and high oxygen content.
+The main difference between them is the blue shift of the photon absorption edge into the UV region, observed for all phases of the \ce{YHO} system.
+We have already highlighted this effect in Supplementary Figures~S9$-$S12; it is caused by a change of the band gap when the oxygen content increases (Table~\ref{tab:eps}).
+Accordingly, other optical characteristics are also affected by the blue shift factor.
+On the other hand, as can be seen from Figure~\ref{fig:Comb_optics}, in the spectral region relating to visible light the cubic phase of \ce{Y4H10O} exhibits a larger refractive index than that of any phase of \ce{YHO}.

-Thus, we demonstrated that it is possible to analyze the experimental transmission spectra through the detail comparison with the results of simulating the similar spectral dependencies.
-Such theoretical work can allow us to predict both affordable structures and most likely compositions of the films of multi-anion compounds.
-That is, based on the simulations, we construct a set of optical prototypes which we are further matching with experiment in order to elaborate a pilot model.
-This enables us not only to obtain extensive information on various aspects of a design, syntheses and functionalization of oxyhydride films but also to overcome the difficulties associated with processes of the partial oxidation.